AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 - Seek: The pancake will use Seek to go after the waffle closest to it.
     - Input: The nearest waffle.
+- Bounds: The pancake will stay in bounds.
 - Obstacles
     - Pancakes will avoid syrup in this state.
 - Seperation